-> Full bores and half bores can be measured with relative ease, to determine straightness, roundness, parallelism and alignment.
-Typical applications for roundness and bore alignment measurements are for example
+Full bores and half bores can be measured with relative ease to determine straightness, roundness, parallelism and alignment.
+Typical applications for roundness and bore alignment measurements include:

-- after a main bearing failure (overheating), verifying whether the alignment has changed or if the main bearing housing has become oval
+- following a main bearing failure (overheating), to verify whether the alignment has changed and/or if the main bearing housing has become oval

-This kind of laser alignment check is very often done to determine whether line boring is necessary and to, once the line boring has been completed, accurately document the result.
+This kind of laser alignment check is very often carried out to determine whether line boring is necessary and, once the line boring has been completed, to accurately document its result.

 Alignment of rotating shafts and couplings